Shibuya Street Drinking Ban Starts Today

 The local government of Shinjuku has followed Shibuya’s example, announcing a street drinking ban during Halloween.
 As tourism continues to rise, we may expect an increase in measures throughout Tokyo designed to resolve tensions between tourists and locals.

-Now, if you’re thinking to yourself: “What am I going to do this Halloween now?”
+Now, if you’re thinking to yourself: “What am I going to do this Halloween then?”
 Metropolis has you covered.
-Join our Halloween party, for a night of drinks, costumes and spooky shenanigans, also set in Shibuya!
+Join our Halloween party, for a night of drinks, costumes, and spooky shenanigans, also set in Shibuya!